c2997108/gatk-sv-ss/gvcf/README.md

-Add gvcf files of chrY here.
+Add gvcf(.gz) and tbi files of chrY here.